Dark Tourism Destinations – 10 of the World’s Most Gruesome Attractions

 Location | Hôtel Des Mille Collines 2KN 6th Ave, Kigali Rwanda

-Another unique addition to this list of dark tourist destinations throughout the world.
-Hotel Rwanda or Hotel des Mille Collines as its known today was made famous by the 2004 movie of the same name.
+Another unique addition to this list of dark tourism destinations throughout the world.
+Hotel Rwanda, or Hotel des Mille Collines as it’s known today, was made famous by the 2004 movie with the same name.

 Book your stay at Hotel des Mille Collines here